isomerpages/moh-bioethics/_asian-bioethics-network/Meeting Report & Slides/2023 Meeting ABN Members Presentation Slides.md

 **Presentation on ‘Bioethics in Nepal’ by Ms Namita Ghimire**

-**Presentation on ‘Emerging Ethical Challenges of Healthcare Digitalisation: The Aotearoa New Zealand perspective’ by Professor John McMillan**
+**Presentation on ‘Emerging Ethical Challenges of Healthcare Digitalisation: The Aotearoa New Zealand perspective’ by Professor John McMillan and Mr Shannon Hanrahan**

 **Presentation on ‘Other Major Achievements or Ongoing/Upcoming Bioethics Initiatives in the Philippines’ by Attorney Charade B. Mercado-Grande**